MasterClass Review: Is It Worth It? [50+ Courses Watched]

 A lot of MC is really practical, but there’s also a ton of virtuoso genius philosophy that will go way over your head.
 It’s interesting as hell to listen to and I find it super entertaining, but I can’t really use it.

-I was super excited for Gordon Ramsay’s cooking course, but then it had an entire video dedicated to optimizing your kitchen layout and his philosophy on kitchen building.
+I was super excited for Gordon Ramsay’s cooking lesson, but then it had an entire video dedicated to optimizing your kitchen layout and his philosophy on kitchen building.
 Then he takes you on a tour of his kitchen and how cool it is.

 And I’m like, “Hey, I can’t just buy a new kitchen.
 Can we just get to the chocolate soufflé?”

 Super interesting.
 How much do I actually understand?
 Zero.
+There’s hours of video like this and it’s annoying at times.

 It’s definitely a good thing if you’re looking for an expert storytelling class, obviously.